About the Department

 Conservation Districts work to help people and communities take care of the natural resources in their area including soil, water, wildlife, trees and other plants.
 Using natural resources wisely helps to insure their availability well into the future.

 Conservation Districts operate under the belief that conservation works best when local people, those who live and work in the area, play an active role in managing their natural resources.
 Because conservation districts are familiar with local issues they are able to identify and prioritize actions needed to manage the resources of a particular area.

 The Directors and staff of the Bradford County Conservation District stand ready to offer technical assistance and educational guidance to land owners and managers, local governments, teachers, students and people from every walk of life.
 Some of the programs and services available include: Environmental Education, Erosion & Sedimentation Pollution Control, Storm Water Management, Floodplain Monitoring, Dirt & Gravel Roads Pollution Prevention, Nutrient Management, Chesapeake Bay Program, Watershed Protection, Beneficial Use of Bio-Solids, Waterway and Wetlands Protection, Agricultural Land Preservation.

-- Trained facilitator for the PA Game Commission in Project WILD; PA Fish & Boat Commission for Keystone Aquatic Resources Education (KARE); PA Dept. of Education for Project Learning Tree, Project WET, and Healthy Water, Healthy People.
+- Trained facilitator for the Pennsylvania Game Commission in Project WILD and the PA Department of Education for Project Learning Tree.

-- Member of the PA Dirt & Gravel Roads Program Advisory Committee
+- Member of the PA Dirt and Gravel Roads Education and Outreach Committee